Account Ownership Verification

 If the user is a GitLab team member, have them contact IT Ops.

-In most cases, users can disable 2FA themselves and regain access to their accounts, using one of the following methods:
+In most cases, users can disable 2FA themselves and regain access to their accounts using one of the documented methods.

-As of August 2020, free users won’t be able restore access to accounts if self-service methods do not work for them.
+As of August 2020, Support will not intervene for free users if self-service methods do not work for them.

 Workflow